wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 2. Add any changes you want
 3. Adds tests for the new changes
 4. Edit documentation if you have changed something significant
+5. Update `CHANGELOG.md` with a quick summary of your changes
-5. Run `pytest` again to make sure it is still working
+6. Run `pytest` again to make sure it is still working
-6. Run `mypy` to ensure that types are correct
+7. Run `mypy` to ensure that types are correct
-7. Run `doc8` to ensure that docs are correct
+8. Run `doc8` to ensure that docs are correct

 ## Other help